Earlier in this unit, you briefly learned about index options. This chapter looks at index options in more detail.

 - Gain or loss at 1,960

-Short puts lose more the further the market falls.
-If the RUT goes below 2,000, the contract goes “in the money” (gains intrinsic value).
-Theoretically, the index could go to zero, although this will probably never happen (all 2,000 businesses in the Russell 2000 index would have to go out of business).
+A short put loses more as the market falls.
+If the RUT drops below 2,000, the contract goes in the money (it gains intrinsic value).
+In theory, the index could fall to zero, although this would be extremely unlikely (it would require all 2,000 companies in the Russell 2000 to go out of business).

 Investors commonly use index options to hedge against market risk, a type of systematic risk.

-There are always exceptions, but most investors lost significant money during this market downfall.
-Even a well-diversified portfolio with investments from various sectors and geographic locations would likely experience substantial losses.
-The vast majority of businesses saw a decline in business revenue due to the “shutdown” of the economy.
-This is an example of why investors cannot diversify out of market risk.
+There are always exceptions, but most investors lost significant money during this market downturn.
+Even a well-diversified portfolio across sectors and geographic regions would likely have experienced substantial losses.
+The vast majority of businesses saw revenue decline due to the “shutdown” of the economy.
+This is why investors cannot diversify out of market risk.

 Sign up for free to take 8 quiz questions on this topic